 Local factors usually determine whether or not this is feasible and/or recommended.
 If there is adequate bone volume and initial stabilization of the implant can be achieved, “immediate” placement can be an advantage.
 Not only does it eliminate a separate procedure but it advances the timeline, allowing the tooth replacement to be placed that much sooner.

-If infection is present at the time of the extraction, “immediate” implant placement is contra-indicated.
-As always, local factors such as smoking, alcohol usage, underlying medical issues and medications influence our decision.
+If infection is present at the time of extraction, "immediate" implant placement is not recommended.
+Factors like smoking, alcohol use, underlying medical conditions, and medications also play a role in the decision-making process.

-Inspection of the condition of the bony socket, following extraction, is necessary before actual placement.
-If it is deficient, implant placement will be postponed and the site may be grafted in order to achieve the bone volume necessary for proper long term implant function and “health”.
+After the extraction, the condition of the bone socket must be evaluated.
+If the bone is insufficient, implant placement will be delayed, and the site may need to be grafted to ensure the bone volume is adequate for the implant's long-term success and "health".